About Our Team

 After graduating summa cum laude from Appalachian State University with a B.S. in Electronic Media/Broadcasting and Organizational/Public Communication, Michael earned the Chancellor’s Fellowship at Appalachian State and completed his M.A. in Media Literacy.
 Before joining the Institute of Higher Education, Michael worked in the Office of Undergraduate Admissions at Appalachian State.
 His primary responsibilities included developing recruiting materials and messaging content for specific target markets and student populations, and working with admission counselors to ensure that Appalachian was at the forefront of public higher education in North Carolina and the southeast U.S. While at Appalachian, Michael also taught courses as an adjunct faculty member in three departments.

-Michael currently splits time between Athens, Georgia and Charlotte, North Carolina.
-When he’s not spending time working with students, you can usually find him cycling and making trips back to Athens to participate in the world famous Winter Bike League.
-He also trains cyclists in multiple gyms located in Charlotte.
-Outside of that, he also enjoys listening to live music and attempting to play a guitar or banjo.
+Michael lives in Athens, Georgia and is responsible for maintaining our office space in Atlanta.
+When he’s not spending time working with students, you can usually find him cycling and attempting to maintain a healthy garden.
+Outside of that, he also enjoys listening to live music and traveling.

 *The Institute of Higher Education at UGA consistently ranks among the top 10 higher education programs nationally, according to U.S. News & World Report and The Chronicle of Higher Education.